-Radios can be paired to a single phone so that your friends and family are able to address a message to your specific radio.
-Each device supports a connection from a single user at a time.
+Additionally, Meshtastic radios can be paired with a single phone, allowing friends and family to send messages directly to your specific radio.
+It's important to note that each device is capable of supporting a connection from only one user at a time."

 If you are interested in a more technical overview of how Meshtastic works, visit the overview section below:

 Meshtastic is an open source project available on GitHub.
 Our generous volunteers donate their personal time to write and maintain this codebase.
 If you would like to contribute see our GitHub, join our Discord server, and read up on our forum.